ThaMaster/acg_3d_studio/README.md

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-01-25

+- Started integrating the Visitor Design Pattern in the lab1 application.
+- Added a folder for scenes that contains test scenes that should work for lab1.
+The folder is located [here](/scenes/lab1/).
+- Implemented a recursive function that travels the xml files.
+The function takes a *root group* that will be altered when the function returns.
+- Some things are added to some nodes in preperation for later integration.

 ### Change log - 2024-01-24

 - Modified the test of the visitor pattern so that it now uses the accept function form the Transform and not from the Group.
 (May change)